 - Stop drinking and eating for a while.
 If you keep drinking, or eating, and vomiting you will only cause swelling which will prevent the normal passage of fluid.
 After you feel better, you can gently begin clear liquids.
 Just like when you have the flu, it is okay to skip fluids for several hours.

 - Go back to clear liquids only.
 Start by drinking a teaspoon full every five minutes while you are awake.
 This should keep you hydrated and not over do it.
 If you can keep hydrated, you will not need to go into the hospital.
 If you feel full or become nauseated with drinking, STOP.

-- Protein intake is a key with these operations.
+- Protein intake is a key with weight loss operations.
 Isopure® and other protein drinks are clear liquids and count toward the two liters a day.
 But remember, protein is a goal to get to.
-You do not have to "stuff" protein in the first few weeks.
+You do not have to “stuff” protein in the first few weeks.
 The goal is to get your stomach working, then once it is to put protein first.